skwp/dotfiles/README.md

 YADR comes with a dead simple plugin manager that just uses git submodules, without any fancy config files.

     yav -u https://github.com/airblade/vim-rooter

-You can update all the plugins easily:

-    yuv

 Delete a plugin (Coming Soon)